Leveraging data analytics to help increase employee engagement for better outcomes

 This caused many employees to not engage with primary care physicians on health conditions that eventually led to the need to use the ER.
 To address the challenge, the employer added an on-site nurse to tackle less complex health issues and implemented a strategy to promote telehealth and digital capabilities, Kurtzweil says.

-UnitedHealthcare works with employers to address how social disparities and racial inequities impact employee health, and referring members into appropriate programs in their communities.
+UnitedHealthcare works with employers to address how social disparities and racial inequities impact employee health, and refer members into appropriate programs in their communities.
 When employers address employee needs beyond physical health, they may achieve a more productive workforce and lower health care costs.

 “We believe our expertise working with employers, community organizations and other collaborators will help make systemic changes in the health care system,” Kurtzweil says.